js-cookie/js-cookie/README.md

 **Do not include the script directly from GitHub (http://raw.github.com/...).** The file is being served as text/plain and as such being blocked in Internet Explorer on Windows 7 for instance (because of the wrong MIME type).
 Bottom line: GitHub is not a CDN.

+The plugin can also be loaded as AMD module.

 ## Usage

 Create session cookie: